HosseinHasanPour/caffe-stochastic-depth/README.md

 Once these functions are set up you're ready to train your network.

-##Disclaimer
-This implementation breaks some of caffe's extra functionalities, such as the functions in the tools folder, but nothing that is essential for training or running networks.
-All of Caffe's built in solvers should work fine, but I have only tested the Nesterov solver.

 ## Future Work
 I'm aware that this is not the most user friendly implementation.
 I have an idea about how to extend this implementation to work with the python interface to allow for quick and easy construction of stochastic depth networks.
 I will begin work on this soon.